Free Kitchen Hacks eBook

 Simply drizzle it evenly on top and toss your fries to make sure each one has a little bit of truffle.

-adding truffle oil to fries
+Adding truffle oil to homemade fries.

-Hit them With Parmesan
+Hit them With Parmesan & Parsley

 I love to use freshly grated Parmesan for its more robust flavor.
 If you are a cheese lover like me, I highly recommend this handheld rotary cheese grater as pictured below.